Ombudsmen in Australia: Ombudsman of Victoria

 It provides services that are 'free, fair and independent'.
-Deborah Glass is the current Victorian Ombudsman.
+Marlo Baragwanath has been the Victorian Ombudsman since March 2024.

 Ombudsman Western Australia

 The Ombudsman of Western Australia investigates complaints about Western Australian State Government agencies, statutory authorities, local governments and public universities.
-The Ombudsman for Western Australia since March 2007 is Chris Field.
-He is also the President of the International Ombudsman Institute since May 2021.
+The current Ombudsman for Western Australia, Bevan Warner, was appointed in June 2025.

 Queensland Ombudsman

 The Queensland Ombudsman's Office is an independent complaints investigation agency.
 Its role is to make sure that public agencies (State government departments and bodies, and local councils) act fairly and make the right decisions for Queenslanders.
 The current Queensland Ombudsman is Anthony Reilly, who was appointed to the role in July 2020.

 Tasmanian Ombudsman

 The Tasmanian Ombudsman investigates complaints regarding public authority administrative action and contravention of state privacy legislation, conducts Freedom of Information reviews in respect of government agencies and can accept public interest disclosures (i.e. whistleblowing complaints) and other miscellaneous functions (e.g. auditing of police telephone interception warrants).
-The current Ombudsman from March 2012 is Leon Atkinson-MacEwen.
+The current Ombudsman, Richard Connock, was appointed in July 2014.